EPA Issues Proposed Rule Prohibiting Disposal of Shale Wastewater at Public Treatment Facilities

 here.
 Comments on this proposed rule must be received on or before June 8, 2015.
 EPA will also hold a public hearing on the rule on May 29, 2015, at agency headquarters in Washington, D.C.
 Operators who are concerned about the potential impacts of these new requirements are encouraged to participate in public hearings and the public comment process.

-For further information, please contact Vinson & Elkins lawyers Larry Nettles, Sue Snyder, Jordan Rodriguez, Jay Rothrock, or one of the members of V&E's Shale and Fracking practice group.
+For further information, please contact Vinson & Elkins lawyers Larry Nettles, Jordan Rodriguez, Jay Rothrock, or one of the members of V&E's Shale and Fracking practice group.
 Visit our website to learn more about V&E’s Environmental practice.

 1 Effluent Limitations Guidelines and Standards for the Oil and Gas Extraction Point Source Category, 80 Fed.
 Reg.
 18,557 (proposed Apr.
 7, 2015) (to be codified at 40 C.F.R. pt.
 435).